jsom1/jsom1.github.io/_walkthroughs/Atom.md

 At first I thought it didn't work, but we have to wait long enough to see the request...
 The scripts probably runs once per minute or something like that.
 Now that the server grabbed our file, it should execute it and connect back to us.
 Sadly notthing happens in Metasploit, it doesn't catch any shell back...
 That means there's a problem with our payload in the *m'aliciousupdate.exe* file...\\\

 Someone on the forum suggested to take null bytes into consideration, so I added *-b "\x00"* to the *msfvenom* command.
 It still didn't work.
-After trying with different encodings, it finally worked with another payload: instead of *windows/meterpreter/reverse_tcp*, I used *windows/x64/shell_reverse_tcp*:
+After trying with different encodings, it finally worked with another payload: instead of *windows/meterpreter/reverse_tcp*, I used *windows/x64/shell_reverse_tcp*.
+This might be due to the fact I didn't specify *x64* in my prior payload... *windows/x64/meterpreter/reverse_tcp* might work too.
+Let's look at the one I used and which worked:

 <div class="img_container">
 ![revsh]({{https://jsom1.github.io/}}/_images/htb_atom_revsh.png)